 For example, Belbin Team Theories and Myers-Briggs personality testing are examples of TYPE based psychometric tests, which Evans said is like “measuring and describing a person’s personality through a two-dimensional (2D) lense”.

-“This is great from a quick ‘snapshot’ perspective where we can use archetypal descriptions to simply and quickly categorise a person’s style,” he said.
+“This is great from a quick ‘snapshot’ perspective where we can use archetypal descriptions to simply and quickly categorize a person’s style,” he said.

-Example TRAIT measures include Occupational Personality Questionairre (OPQ), NEO Personality Inventory, California Psychological Inventory (CPI), Hogan Personality Inventory, and many others.
+Example TRAIT measures include Occupational Personality Questionnaire (OPQ), NEO Personality Inventory, California Psychological Inventory (CPI), Hogan Personality Inventory, and many others.